softwareforgood/learning-resources/README.md

 Fork this repo to your own github and then clone it to your computer.

 You'll need to have Ruby version 3.0.3 installed with your ruby version manager (rbenv, rvm, etc) as well as postgres.

-Let me know if you run into any issues.
+Alternately, there is a Dockerfile if you are comfortable with container based development, but if you aren't, forget it is there!

 ## Rails 7!